-I specifically an old roommate once saying that they had never roomed with anyone on financial aid before (what does that even mean?)
+I specifically remember an old roommate once saying to me that they had never roomed with anyone on financial aid before (what does that even mean?)

 At the same time though, college is a great equalizer and it wasn’t too awkward.
 I don’t think I was bitter about it.

 Although, I played a sport in college and I do remember that my coach would try to divide us into groups to get us pumped up and ultra-competitive before big games.

 Sometimes we would divide the team into blondes versus brunettes, East Coast versus West coast, or underclassman versus upperclassman.

 I do know that the scrimmage that got most competitive (at least for me) was when we did public school versus private school.

 I wanted to show those private schools girls what was up!

 So maybe it was present in my subconscious even though I felt that I “fit in” everyday.